Mater Carmeli School

 Mater Carmeli School of Novaliches, Quezon City, Inc. (commonly known as Mater Carmeli School of Novaliches) is a private Catholic educational institution located in Sacred Heart Village, Novaliches, Quezon City, Philippines.
-Established in 1986 by the Carmelite Missionaries, its Latin name, Mater Carmeli ("Mother of Carmel"), refers to Our Lady of Mount Carmel, the school's patroness.
+Established in June 1986 by the Carmelite Missionaries, its Latin name, Mater Carmeli ("Mother of Carmel"), refers to Our Lady of Mount Carmel, the school's patroness.
 Mater Carmeli School offers Kindergarten, elementary, junior high school, and senior high school programs.

 History

 Establishment

 Mater Carmeli School of Novaliches, located in Sacred Heart Village, Novaliches, Quezon City, is administered by the Carmelite Missionaries of the Province of Fr.
 Francisco Palau, Philippines.
 It was formally established in 1986 on land adjacent to the provincial Novitiate House.

 When the Novitiate was transferred to Sacred Heart Village in 1982, the missionaries initially had no plans to open a school, seeking instead a quiet environment suitable for religious formation.
 However, the building was often mistaken for a school, and residents of the village began requesting that an educational institution be founded.

 The Sacred Heart Village Homeowners Association eventually submitted a formal appeal to the Provincial Council, which was approved by the General Council in Rome.
 Following a feasibility study, Mater Carmeli School of Novaliches was founded.